seylerius/truflr/README.md

-dataroomba
+DataRoomba
 ==========

 DataRoomba is an automated web-scraping service.
+Users will be able to graphically select elements to programmatically interact with.